 What other flour can I use?

 You can use the same ratio of whole wheat pastry flour or white whole wheat flour.
-I have not tested recipe with oat flour but you could try.
-I think muffins will be more dense.
+I have not tested recipe with oat flour, you will need more of it as it’s lighter.
 All-purpose flour or all purpose gluten free might work but you might need less of it.

 For the gluten free version, try my pumpkin muffins with almond flour.